hunter-teacher-cert/csci77800-fall2022/syllabus.md

 - separate person (and their worth) from their opinions/stance
 - listen for understanding
 - step into others' shoes
-- play "Devil's advocate" to suss out unfamilar or distasteful/problematic positions
+- play "Devil's advocate" to suss out unfamilar/distasteful/problematic positions
+##### Async

 ### Week 2
 ##### Sync